 Program OverviewPrinter Friendly

-Our Community and Child Studies Foundations program provides you with an academic pathway for pursuing a career in the community services or child studies field.
+The Community and Child Studies Foundations program will provide you with an academic pathway for pursuing a career in the community services or child studies field.

-In this college certificate program's courses, you develop a thorough understanding of the personal and professional requirements of the varied careers available in community services and child studies.
+In this college certificate program's courses, you'll develop a thorough understanding of the personal and professional requirements of the varied careers available in community services and child studies.

-While engaging you in reflective practice to facilitate professional skills development, this program also enhances your communication competence in all language strands.
-Firstly, though, you have the opportunity to develop academic and professional skills and attitudes that will facilitate success in your program of choice.
+While engaging you in reflective practice to facilitate professional skills development, this program will enhance your communication competence in all language strands.
+You'll also have the opportunity to develop academic and professional skills and attitudes that will facilitate success in your program of choice.

-Upon successful completion of Community and Child Studies Foundations, you will be well-prepared to apply to your diploma program of choice in the areas of community and child studies.
+Upon successful completion of Community and Child Studies Foundations, you'll be well-prepared to apply to your diploma program of choice in the community and child studies areas.